 This condition can be present in men, women, and transgendered people.
 It is commonly present in people who have experienced trauma, stress, or who have other medical conditions.

-Hypertonic pelvic floor can result in issues such as constipation, issues emptying the bladder, pelvic pain, pain with sex, and even low back and hip problems.
+Hypertonic pelvic floor can result in issues such as constipation, issues emptying the bladder, pelvic pain, pain with sex, and even low back and hip problems as well as other symptoms.

 The good news is that it is a reversible and fixable issue.
 Often with the help of health care providers and dedication to a home program for learning coordination of the pelvic floor, and pelvic health tools, hypertonic pelvic floor can be conquered.